 All our operations have controls and procedures in place to track, report, manage, and reduce emissions.

 We closely track our scope 1 and scope 2 GHG emissions, as well as criteria air contaminants (CACs) such as sulphur dioxide (SO), nitrogen oxides (NOx), and particulate matter (PM).
 We also regularly test operating equipment and ambient air quality to ensure we meet all applicable regulatory requirements.
 We share our emissions performance broadly internally and with external stakeholders to support continuous improvement and transparency.

+We are committed to reducing all types of emissions from our operations.
 We participate in several regional airsheds and management groups in a coordinated effort to track and manage air quality within our communities.
 Corporately, our understanding of emissions-related risks and opportunities is developed through coordination between various internal teams and engagement with external partners.
 Working collaboratively, our teams assess and plan for the various climate-related transitional and financial impacts over the near and long-term.

 We use several tools and processes to help evaluate acquisitions, divestitures, new projects, and upgrades to ongoing operations.
 These tools include our capital investment framework, project delivery process, and enterprise risk management program.